PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/030-roles.md

 ## Network Users

 Network users interact with Polymesh in various ways, from transferring POLYX to managing identities and assets.
-Any user who wishes to manage identities and assets on Polymesh must go through a [Identity Verification](/identity/verification/) process.
-With a valid CDD claim, a user can manage their identity, created and manage assets, settle transfer instructions, and access advanced network features.
+Any user who wishes to manage identities and assets on Polymesh must complete [identity onboarding](/identity/onboarding/) so their key is linked to a DID.
+With a DID, a user can manage their identity, create and manage assets, settle transfer instructions, and access advanced network features.

 :::note

-Identity verification is not required for POLYX transfers or staking, except for validator activities.
+Identity onboarding (DID linkage) is not required for POLYX transfers or staking, except for validator activities.
 This makes basic token operations accessible to all users, while asset and identity-related transactions remain permissioned.

 :::